kurylko/Rick-Morty/README.md

-# Rick-Morty - Test task
+# Rick-Morty App - Test task

 Task: to develop single page web application, which displays characters and locations from Rick&Morty universe.